NLaff/Lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 +++

-title = "Why Notion Is The Best Productivity App of 2020" date = "2020-02-04" description = "It rules and every other app drools. " draft = false tags = ["notion"] showToc = true
+title = "Why Notion Is The Best Productivity App [Updated 2021]" date = "2020-02-04" description = "I compare Notion to Evernote, Trello, and Airtable to see what the best productivity app is." draft = false tags = ["notion"] showToc = true
 TocOpen = true
+lastmod = 12-28-2020

 +++

 There are a lot of productivity apps on the market.
 [Notion](http://notion.so) is the best one of them all.
 It's an all-in-one productivity solution, according to their website, and it's simply one of the best tools I've ever used.

 Notion is incredibly flexible.
 It can be a writing repository, task management software, a workout calendar, a database, and so much more.
 Better yet, you can connect your data in each of those projects to each other, so your workout calendar can reference your journal entries.

+In 2020 Notion updated their free tier to have unlimited blocks, previously you were limited to 1,000.
+Now you can use as many as you like.

 Notion is great, but it faces some stiff competition.
-Here's a shortlist of some of the best productivity apps in 2020, click to jump to that section:
+Here's a shortlist of some of the best productivity apps, updated for 2021.
+Click to jump to that section:

 - [Evernote](#notion-vs-evernote)
 - [Trello](#notion-vs-trello)